DanielPXL/nitro-fs/README.md

 Note that this library is still in development and things may change.
 If you find any bugs or have any suggestions, feel free to open an issue or pull request.

-If you need help with something, feel free to ask me on Discord (DanielPXL#9770).
+If you need help with something, feel free to ask me on Discord (danielpxl).

 ## Supported Formats
 - SDAT (Sound Data)